 Eat high-protein snacks such as almonds, peanuts, and cheese.

 Phytochemicals are nutrients in plants.
 Some have been studied for their cancer-fighting benefits and their ability to keep cancer from coming back.

 Antioxidants.
 Many vegetables, fruits, nuts, and other foods contain antioxidants.
-Foods with antioxidants include broccoli, liver, and mangoes.
+Foods with antioxidants include broccoli, liver, carrots, blueberries, and mangoes.
 Antioxidants protect your cells from damage.
 Dietitians say you should eat a balanced diet with a variety of fresh foods to get antioxidants.
 That's better than taking megadoses in supplements.